common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/draft/en/bas.md

 <!-- Here you can include links for how to contribute to the dataset -->

 ## Acknowledgements
+The recording of spontaneous speech for this dataset was made with volunteer contribution from individuals who are not cited here for privacy reasons, but whose invulable contribution is acknowledged.

 ### Datasheet authors
 <!-- {{DATASHEET_AUTHORS_LIST}} -->
 <!-- A list in the format of: Your Name <email@email.com> -->

+Emmanuel Ngue Um <ngueum@gmail.com>

 ### Citation guidelines
 <!-- {{CITATION_DESCRIPTION}} -->